The 15 Best Things to Do in Brussels, Belgium

 5 | Visit Parlamentarium

-I (Joel) have been to the European Parliament countless times when I worked as the Prime Minister’s photographer.
+I (Joel) have been to the European Parliament numerous times while serving as the Prime Minister’s photographer.
 Like most trips, I never got to enjoy the places I visited with the PM, so it was nice to revisit the European Parliament as a tourist.
 Surprisingly, Parlementarium is interesting.
-It’s hugely interactive, inspiring and a great insight into European politics and how the EU is a force for good.
+It’s highly interactive, inspiring, and offers valuable insights into European politics and how the EU is a force for good.
 Parlementarium is free to visit and should be booked online.
 You can turn up, but you won’t get in if it’s busy.
 You’ll also get given an audio guide to self-direct your way around the museum.
 Allow around 90 minutes for your visit.

 6 | Eat at Wolf Food Market

-In an old bank is a foodie’s paradise that goes by the name of Wolf, probably because of the Wolf of Wall Street.
-Wolf is not to be missed if you’re a foodie or love craft beer.
-It’s got the best atmosphere and food that takes you on a culinary world tour.
-On offer in Wolf, there is sushi, pizza, pasta, Lebanese bread, burgers, Thai, Greek, and some vegan options, plus loads of other choices, including a dessert bar.
+In an old bank is a foodie’s paradise that goes by the name of Wolf, probably because of The Wolf of Wall Street.
+Wolf is not to be missed if you’re a foodie or a craft beer enthusiast.
+It has the best atmosphere and food, taking you on a culinary world tour.
+On offer at Wolf are sushi, pizza, pasta, Lebanese bread, burgers, Thai, Greek, and vegan options, plus many other choices, including a dessert bar.
 There’s also a microbrewery producing Wolf’s very own Flow beer.
-The food is excellent, as is the beer, and the place is relaxed.
+The food and beer are excellent, and the atmosphere is relaxed.
 What’s not to love?

 20230301 Things to Do in Brussels 003